kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/load_balancer_secrets.md

 description: |-
   The kakaocloud_load_balancer_secrets data source retrieves a list of SSL/TLS secrets available for use with KakaoCloud Load Balancers.
   It supports filtering by attributes such as name, and provides details including creation time, expiration date, secret type, and status.
-  Use this data source when you need to:- Dynamically fetch secret IDs or references for use in listener configuration.
+  Use this data source when you need to:
-  Validate whether a secret (e.g., TLS certificate) is active before attaching it to a load balancer.Manage multiple secrets without hardcoding their attributes in your Terraform configuration.
+  Dynamically fetch secret IDs or references for use in listener configuration.Validate whether a secret (e.g., TLS certificate) is active before attaching it to a load balancer.Manage multiple secrets without hardcoding their attributes in your Terraform configuration.
   Available filters
   | Filter   | Type   | Description |
   |-------------|--------|-------------|